• start here

 best external hard drive: Samsung T7 2TB SDD

-Backing up photos is non-negotiable when you’re shooting hundreds of RAW photos and dozens of videos daily, so I use a 2TB Samsung T7 SSD.
+Backing up is non-negotiable when you’re shooting hundreds of RAW photos and dozens of videos daily, so I use a 2TB Samsung T7 SSD.
 It’s crazy tiny (the size of a credit card) and lightning fast (read and write speeds up to 1,050/1,000 MB/s).

 I use it to offload every shoot at the end of the day and then back that up to cloud once we have good internet.
 You only need to lose photos once to develop an airtight, redundant system!